italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 When O-PNC and P-PNC get the notifications sent by the network elements, they also instruct MDSC.
 O-PNC informs MDSC of the link R1-ROADM1 down, while P-PNC informs MDSC that the corresponding IP link is down due to missed BFD signalling in addition to the RFI status.
 It is up to the MDSC to correlate the events and determine what IP services are affected (VPNs, P2P links, etc.).

-A second case is depicted in figure {:#fig-failure-egress-link}.
+A second case is depicted in figure {{fig-failure-egress-link}}.
 The failure happens on the Rx fiber used by R2 to receive traffic from ROADM2.

 ~~~~ ascii-art
 {::include figures/multi-layer-failure-egress-link.txt}